cnmusco/graph-similarity-learning/README.md

 **exactRecoveryDemo.m**: Demonstrates how to use `exactRecover.m` and `exactPageRankRecover.m` to recover a graph from a full set of pairwise node similarities.

+## Heuristic recover from incomplete pairwise effective  resistances
+**recoverMissing.m**: Given an incomplete set of effective resistances, fills in the missing resistances via the shortest path heuristic described in Section 4.2 of [the paper](https://thePaper).
+Then attempts to recover a set of edge weights using  `exactRecover.m`, possibly with regularization.
+Note that some of these edge weights may be negative.
+One option to clean them up is via `utils/noisyRecoveryCleanup.m`.

 # Citation

 > @article{muscostsourakakis2018similarities,